saijalatvakangas/notepad/README.md

 # Notepad

 This is a simple React App used to make To Do List.
-A base for this project is created by following freeCodeCamp.org's [Youtube tutorial](https://www.youtube.com/watch?v=DLX62G4lc44&t=14225s&ab_channel=freeCodeCamp.org).
+A base for this project is created by following freeCodeCamp.org's [YouTube tutorial](https://www.youtube.com/watch?v=DLX62G4lc44&t=14225s&ab_channel=freeCodeCamp.org).
 After the tutorial App got following features:
 - Add your own notes instead of reading them from a existing file.
 - Option to remove tasks from the list.